aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ### Auto Scaling Group Capacity Providers

-To add an EC2 Capacity Provider, first create an EC2 Auto Scaling Group.
-Then, create an `EC2CapacityProvider` and pass the Auto Scaling Group to it in the constructor.
+To add an Auto Scaling Group Capacity Provider, first create an EC2 Auto Scaling Group.
+Then, create an `AsgCapacityProvider` and pass the Auto Scaling Group to it in the constructor.
 Then add the Capacity Provider to the cluster.
 Finally, you can refer to the Provider by its name in your service's or task's Capacity Provider strategy.

-By default, an EC2 Capacity Provider will manage the Auto Scaling Group's size for you.
+By default, an Auto Scaling Group Capacity Provider will manage the Auto Scaling Group's size for you.
 It will also enable managed termination protection, in order to prevent EC2 Auto Scaling from terminating EC2 instances that have tasks running on them.
 If you want to disable this behavior, set both `enableManagedScaling` to